Hubert Austin: Personal life

 In 1870 Austin married Fanny Langshaw, who was a niece of Edward Paley's former partner Edmund Sharpe, and they had five children.
 The family lived in a house called The Knoll in Westbourne Road, Lancaster, which Austin had designed.
 He took little part in the civic life of the town other than being a Commissioner of Land Tax in 1886.
 Outside the practice, his main interests were music, painting and sketching; he was a member of the local orchestral and choral societies.
 In religion, he was an Anglican, attending the town's parish church, Lancaster Priory, where he undertook the duties of vicar's warden for seven years and later being a sidesman.
 In addition to The Knoll, he owned Heversham House in Cumbria and Kingsworthy Court in Hampshire.
+Kingsworthy Court was an 18th-century house which he extended and rebuilt in 1905–06 after moving in; it was Grade II-listed in December 2024.
+The Knoll is also listed.
 Austin died at home in The Knoll in 1915.